 Core Research Team

-Salar is a PhD candidate specializing in comparative politics and public policy.
+Salar Asadolahi is currently a postdoctoral fellow at McMaster University working with Adrienne Davidson.
+As of the summer 2026, he will be taking up a SSHRC postdoctoral fellowship in the Political Science Department at Simon Fraser University, working with Professor Eline de Rooij.
 His research interests include comparative welfare state policy, public opinion, and parties and elections with a particular focus on the politics of right-wing populism.

-Sophie is an Assistant Professor in the School of Public Policy at SFU.
+Sophie Borwein is an Assistant Professor in the Department of Political Science at the University of British Columbia.
 Her research seeks to understand how economic inequality shapes political preferences and government policy responsiveness.

 MCMASTER UNIVERSITY